What’s in Your DNA? Genetic Testing and Insurance Rates

 At-Home Genetic Testing Kits

-We live in a fast paced and technology driven world where everything is at our fingertips, including genetic testing.
+We live in a fast-paced and technology-driven world where everything is at our fingertips, including genetic testing.
 Yes, you read that correctly, genetic testing kits are now delivered to your door and sent back to a lab for testing and analysis.
-There are a few different services that have taken the spotlight over the last couple years.
+There are a few different services that have taken the spotlight over the last couple of years.
 “Ancestry” and “23andMe” have allowed people all over the world to take a look inside their DNA and be proactive with their health.

 How They Work